cloudhumans/take-home/README.md

 3. **Limit Clarifications**: The AI can make up to **2 clarifications** per conversation.
 If a 3rd is needed, it should inform the user that the ticket will be escalated to a human specialist and set `handoverToHumanNeeded: true` in the response.

-#### Option 2: Smart Handover Feature
+#### Option 2: Handover Feature

-4. **Automatic escalation for N2 content**: Whenever a user asks about content labeled with type **N2** by the Vector DB, the API should return `handoverToHumanNeeded: true` along with the answer.
-Note: N1 content types are those which the AI should be able to answer by itself entirely; N2 are the content that should be redirected to a human after being replied to the user.
+4. **Automatic escalation for N2 content**: Whenever asks something related about a content labeled with type **N2** returned by the Vector DB, the API should return `handoverToHumanNeeded: true` along with the answer.
+Note: N1 content types are those which the AI should be able to answer by itself entirely; N2 are the content that are marked as "this should be redirected to a human" by our customers (leaders/heads of CX)

-**Note**: Your solution doesn't need to be rocket science.
+**Note**: Your solution doesn't need to be rocket science and there is no right or wrong way of implementing the features above.
 It can be as simple as some IF statements if you think it would be a good start.
 Think of what you're building as an MVP; it doesn't have to be perfect.
 If you have some cool ideas that would be hard to implement or test, please share them in the README.

 # What We Provide